 Pedestrian accidents are often so devastating because of the sheer impact of a car colliding with another person, who is unprotected by metal and glass.
 Even a slight tap can be brutal and result in broken bones, sprains, bruises, head trauma or even spinal injuries.

-A Driver’s Duty of Care
+A Driver’s Duty of Care to Pedestrians

 Drivers have a special responsibility to be aware of their surroundings, paying particular attention to people walking, biking, jogging or moving in any way on or around the roads.
 Safe driving involves being on guard against sudden obstacles and reacting appropriately to provide the necessary caution in such cases — which could eliminate a large number of accidents.
 Walkers and bikers have to do their part to keep from causing dangerous situations as well, but drivers have a duty of care every time they get behind the wheel.

 In personal injury law, these responsibilities are known as a driver’s “duty of reasonable care.”
 A duty of reasonable care means that a driver is held to the standards of driving that an average careful driver would have in the same circumstances.
 A reasonably cautious driver would be aware of his or her surroundings, be in complete control of the vehicle and would drive according to the speed limits and posted signage.

 However, a driver also has a responsibility to react.
 Even if he or she is following all the traffic laws at the time, there is an added charge that the driver should use extreme caution around pedestrians or bikers.
 For example, if a driver sees a biker swerving on the side of the road or having difficulty controlling the bike, he should slow down even more than the appropriate speed limit to accommodate the potential danger, should the biker fall off or veer into traffic.